tcarland/spark-hive-tools/README.md

 ## ParquetValidate

- Iterates on a Parquet Table's Partitions and reports on any missing columns, usually a result of schema evolution feature in Parquet.
+ Iterates on a Parquet Table's Partitions and reports on any missing columns, usually a result of schema change or evolution feature in Parquet.

 ## DbValidate

-Compares the columns of an external database table (via JDBC) to a given Hive Table with the option of comparing column values by running a sum of n cols aross y rows.
+Compares the columns of an external database table (via JDBC) to a given Hive Table with the option of comparing column values by running a sum of n cols across y rows.

-**Testing DbValidate**
+### Testing DbValidate

 To build the test jar, first compile via ***mvn package && mvn scala:testCompile*** followed by running the script ***src/test/resources/build-test-jar.sh***.

-The test for DBValidate uses a Mysql instance to run the comparison.
+The test for DBValidate uses a mysql instance to run the comparison.
 The following will seed the test data in both MySQL and Hive for running the test app.
 ```
   $ mysql -u root -p < src/test/resources/sht-mysql-init.sql
   $ hadoop fs -put src/test/resources/sht_data1.csv